zacode11/political-issue-search/README.md

 # install metapy on your local directory
 pip install metapy pytoml --user
 ```
 This project also uses *JSON* and *Regular Expression (RegEx)*.
-So, these will also need to be installed/downloaded.
 Both are part of the python core library and will function as long as Python 2.6 or greater is being used.

 ### Installation
 Insert installation instructions here